 The plants on the barges display year round seasonal interest with a variety of blossom, berries, flowers, evergreen foliage, colourful stems and attractive seed heads .
 There are several well established trees including native birch, false acacia, a winter flowering cherry and a dramatic weeping ash, which show how well larger species can grow in a limited soil depth.
 All barges feature some degree of Vinca major and minor and ivy groundcover, as well as repeat plants for visual continuity such as choisya, hebe and nepata.
 Self sown annuals such as poppies, marigolds and nasturtiums are very much encouraged to add to the naturalistic effect.

-I managed the gardens for a year while I was finishing my Landscape Architecture Masters and before joining London Wildlife Trust.
-The basic planting structure was already well in place but I tidied and moved things around a little and planted up one new barge.
+I managed the gardens for a year while I was finishing my Landscape Architecture Masters degree and before joining London Wildlife Trust.
+The basic planting structure was already well in place but I tidied and moved things around a little and planted up one new barge, which was called Sabu.
 It was hard but rewarding work, which gave me a lot of satisfaction and taught me a lot about plants, community gardens and being the boss of a big garden.
-I still walk through the gardens everyday and am very attached to them as I see echoes of the work I have done as well as their change with the seasons and evolution under new head gardener management.
+I still visit the gardens frequently when visiting my bargee friends.
+I am very attached to them as I see echoes of the work I have done as well as their change with the seasons and evolution under new head gardener management.

 In responding and developing the gardens I especially continued to learn about trying to create a sense of naturalistic planting where plants grow in and around and through each other throughout the seasons with a range of texture, colour, form and, of course, value to wildlife.
 It is a technique that requires a certain amount of management to create the right balance as well as being tolerant and ruthless with plants in equal measure.
 It is something I am still ever mindful about when developing planting schemes.